-We are upgrading older underground cables with newer ones that have improved technology and better protection from the elements.
+We are upgrading underground cables with new ones that have improved technology and better protection from the elements.
 We’ll use tubing or conduit to protect the wires.
-Older underground cables without conduit are more susceptible to outages and power quality issues.
+Older underground cables without conduit are more susceptible to outages and power quality problems.

-Back in the late 1960s, utilities across the country began putting power lines underground instead of overhead.
-In the 1990s, plastics, PVC and other materials became more advanced and it was easier and better to use a conduit made of these materials to hold the wires.
+In the late 1960s, utilities across the country began putting power lines underground instead of overhead.
+In the 1990s, plastics, PVC and other materials became more advanced, improving conduits that hold underground wires and making them easier to use.
 Conduit surrounds the wire and protects it from corrosive soil, rocks, roots and other underground hazards.

 Yes.
-The crews on site will work with you to make sure you continue to have access to your home or business during construction.
-We will do everything we can to minimize access issues, knocking on doors to provide information.
+The crews on site will work with you to make sure you have continued access to your home or business during construction.
+We’ll knock on doors to inform you about the work and do everything we can to ensure continued access.

-No. Construction costs, like this project, are covered through electric rates.
+No. Construction costs, like this project, are covered through energy rates.